brimdata/brimcap/docs/Custom-Brimcap-Config.md

 1. The `type alert` defines the names, [data types](https://zed.brimdata.io/docs/formats/zed/#1-primitive-types), and hierarchical locations of expected fields in the input records.
-Here we've defined a single "wide" shape for _all_ alerts we've known Suricata to generate, which is convenient because it allows Brim to easily display them in columnar format.
+Here we've defined a single "wide" shape for _all_ alerts we've known Suricata to generate, which is convenient because it allows Zui to easily display them in columnar format.

 2. The `where event_type=="alert"` trims the processed EVE events to only